 However, if you’re still feeling down the gutter, here are some bonus platforms to cheer you up. 👇

 - BigCommerce: BigCommerce is a fantastic platform that competes with Shopify and even outperforms it by providing unlimited staff accounts.
 That being said, each plan has an annual revenue requirement that, if exceeded, moves you to a more expensive package.

 - OSCommerce: Another open-source e-commerce platform is OSCommerce.
 It is free to download, but you must find your hosting solution.
 If you know how to code, you can use loads of free extensions to build a fantastic website.

 What we recommend

 Put everything on paper.
-We know, the information can sometimes feel like a lot.
-Using the above-mentioned tips and tricks, you will be able to create a list of necessary features.
-To make things easier, later on, organize these requirements in a spreadsheet that allows you to compare solutions side by side.
+We know the information can sometimes feel like a lot.
+Using the tips mentioned above and tricks, you will create a list of necessary features.
+Later on, to make things easier, organize these requirements in a spreadsheet that allows you to compare solutions side by side.

-You should also involve key people in the organization in this early stage of determining your needs.
+It would be best to involve critical people in the organization in this early stage of determining your needs.
 Allow people from IT, customer service, sales, marketing, fulfillment, and operations to weigh in on your needs for a new eCommerce solution.
 This will provide you with a comprehensive picture of your requirements.